tarikguney/taskcore/README.md

 ## Why?

 Why not?
-Not everyone likes fancy GUIs or works in X Window environments or just don't prefer leaving their simple looking terminal environment.
+Not everyone likes fancy GUIs or works in X Window environments or prefer leaving their simple looking terminal environment.
 This application is not for everyone.
 You should have a special taste for the command line environments.

 ## How it works?